-- Expands the path with the lowest cost on the frontier. - The frontier is implemented as a priority queue ordered by path cost. - How does this differ from Dijkstra's algorithm? - The two algorithms are very similar - But Dijkstra's algorithm - works with nodes not with paths - stores one bit per node (infeasible for infinite/very large graphs) - checks for cycles
+- Expands the path with the lowest cost on the frontier. - The frontier is implemented as a priority queue ordered by path cost. - How does LCFS differ from Dijkstra's shortest path algorithm? - The two algorithms are very similar - But Dijkstra's algorithm - computes shortest distance from one node to all other nodes - works with nodes not with paths - stores one bit per node (infeasible for infinite/very large graphs) - checks for cycles